stat6250-s17/course-questions-wiki/week-02/README.md

 Question (nly13-stat6250): How do you manually clear libref while still in a SAS session?

-[loading_data_from_remote_Excel_file SAS Recipe (from Week 2 Overview)]
+[loading_data_from_remote_Excel_file SAS Recipe (from Week 2 Overview)] Question (nly13-stat6250): Is formatting ever an issue when getting data from a URL to Excel to SAS?